jwstegemann/fritz2-docs/Validation.md

 When accepting user-input, it is a nice idea to validate the data before processing it any further.

-Hint: If you plan to use our [components](ComponentLibrary.html), you might want to check out a [guide](https://components.fritz2.dev/#FormControl) specially tailored to the component's validation features.
+Hint: If you plan to use our [components](ComponentLibrary.html), you might want to check out the [guide](https://components.fritz2.dev/#FormControl) specially tailored to the component's validation features.

 To do validation in fritz2, you first have to implement the interface `Validator`.